List of Shameless (British TV series) characters: Monica Gallagher

 Monica Gallagher (born 24 April 1963) is Frank Gallagher's (David Threlfall) estranged wife, and the mother of Fiona (Anne-Marie Duff), Lip (Jody Latham), Ian (Gerard Kearns), Carl (Elliott Tittensor), Debbie (Rebecca Ryan), Liam (Johnny Bennett) and Stella (Nikita Brownlee).
 She is bisexual and left Frank for a lorry driver named Norma Starkey (Dystin Johnson).
-She came home at the end of series 1 but had left by the start of series 2, she then returned for good at the beginning of series 4 and resumed co-habiting with Frank.
+She came home at the end of series 1 but left by the start of series 2.
+She then returned for good at the beginning of series 4 and resumed co-habitating with Frank.
 Although her intentions for this were unknown at first, a visit from her mother in series 5 explained her backstory and a possible reason why she returned to be with her children.
 Monica announced at the beginning of series 5 that she was pregnant again, giving birth to Stella at the end of the series.
 She has two known grandchildren, an unnamed child from Fiona when she left in Series 2, and Lip's daughter, Katie Maguire.
 Monica appeared in 40 episodes overall.

 When she returned home in series 1 and series 3, her children, apart from Carl, treated her with nothing but suspicion and hostility for leaving them with Frank.
 Fiona (in series 1) and Debbie (in series 4–6) were especially hostile since they were the ones who were forced to take on the household duties.
-Even when Monica returned for an extended stay, Debbie was still the one to look after Liam and to an extent, her older brothers.
+Even when Monica returned for an extended stay, Debbie was still responsible for looking after Liam, and to an extent, her older brothers.
 Although Monica wanted to be a good mother, and was shown doing some household chores, laziness and selfishness prevented her from being any real help.